 What is already confirmed

 SBS has publicly confirmed the rights, all 104 matches, live and free access, and the use of SBS, SBS VICELAND, and SBS On Demand.
-Extra presentation details are still subject to official match-week rollout.
+The broadcaster has also promoted a dedicated World Cup page on SBS Sport and a related World Cup hub on SBS On Demand.

 FIFA World Cup 2026 Schedule - Key Dates